 I’ve always had a big interest for both drawing and computers.
 I think that is one if the reasons why it was a natural step for me to modify the photos in the computer.
 Photography and retouch always felt more like a hobby so I choose the engineering path instead.
 As I finished my studies in 2010 I already worked part time as a freelance doing work for some advertisement agencies in Sweden.
 Although I still find interaction design a very interesting subject, photography and retouch is my passion and what I love.
 That made me become photographer/retoucher on fulltime when I graduated.

 Q: I want to learn to combine photos and photoshop like you do, what advice do you have?

 A: I believe that the best way of learning is by trying, maybe you don’t learn the fastest or correct way, but at least you learn what the different tools do and what YOU can do with them.
 To become good requires a lot of patience and practice.
 Try to find your style and search for tutorials online to get started.
 Good materaial is the key to get a good looking result, I always prefer shooting over using stockphotos.
 Good luck, have fun!

 Q: Do you give out any tutorials?

-Q: Can I use/”buy the rights” to you’re photos for my album cover / book / presentation / product etc?
+Q: Can I use/”buy the rights” to your photos for my album cover / book / presentation / product etc?

 A: All my personal projects are not to be commercialized or connected to any product or brand in any way.
 If you like my style I do accept commissioned projects.
 Send me a mail or give me a call and let’s discuss it.